pollen-robotics/poulpe_ethercat_controller/docs/examples/grpc.md

 ### Python GRPC client

 - The `poulpe_ethercat_grpc` crate has a python client that can be used to connect to the GRPC server and read the states of the poulpe boards connected to the network.
 The python client is a wrapper around the GRPC client that is generated in the `python_client` crate.
-See the [python_client/README.md](python_client/README.md) for more info.
 - The python client uses the `maturin` package to build the python wheel.
-- See the [python_client/README.md](python_client/README.md) for instructions on how to build the python client.
+- See the [python_client docs](../../installation/python_client) for instructions on how to build the python client.

 Once you have your python bindings you can run the examples from the `python_client/scripts` directory or notebooks from the `python_client/notebooks` directory.